Finding a Search Suggestion Patent about Previously Submitted Searcher Queries

-Relevant information may be retrieved for processing with the received partial query to produce search suggestions predictions.
+Relevant information may work with processing with the received partial query to produce search suggestions predictions.

-Predictions may be ordered according to one or more ranking criteria.
+Predictions may work according to one or more ranking criteria.

-So, queries that have been submitted at a higher frequency may be ordered before queries submitted at lower frequencies.
+So, queries submitted at a higher frequency may be higher than queries submitted at lower frequencies.